agostof/BrAPI-FastAPI/modelgen_utils/README.md

 # Important

-The code here is provided as a way of documenting how the models were generated and what needs to be done in a new BrAPI release.
-Do *NOT* use these models to overwrite [brapi_v2](../brapi_v2), specially if you don't know what you are doing.
+The code here is provided as a way of documenting how the models were generated and what needs to be done in a new BrAPI release. **DO NOT** use these models to overwrite [brapi_v2](../brapi_v2), specially if you don't know what you are doing.

 # Note on Model duplicates